-From the name, full sun indicates that the herb needs long periods of light exposure.
-Full-sun herbs need a minimum of six to eight hours of direct sunlight per day.
+From the name, full sun indicates that the herb needs extended periods of light exposure.
+Full-sun herbs need at least six to eight hours of direct sunlight daily.

-There is a wide variety of full-sun herbs that includes sage, rosemary, and dill.
-Most of these plants are native to temperate and tropical regions where the sun shines intensely during the day.
+There is a wide variety of full-sun herbs, including sage, rosemary, and dill.
+Most of these plants are native to temperate and tropical regions.
+In these areas, the sun shines at high-intensity levels during the day.

-Plants that need four to six hours of direct sunlight exposure per day are said to be partial sun, and those that need less than four hours of sun are considered to be partial or full shade.
+It’s said that partial sun plants need four to six hours of direct sunlight exposure daily.
+We recognize those that require less than four hours of sun as partial or full shade.

 Each herb can fall into one, two, or all of the above categories.
 In other words, a particular herb species may have the ability to flourish in both full sun and partial sun.

-Other varieties of herbs, for example, may be able to survive on four hours of sunlight exposure per day but prefer six to eight hours instead.
+Other varieties of herbs may be able to survive on four hours of sunlight exposure daily.
+But they prefer six to eight hours instead.

-Lemon balm, for instance, can stay alive in partial sun to full sun but flourishes best when given at least six hours of sunlight per day.
+Lemon balm, for instance, can stay alive in partial sun to full sun.
+It flourishes best when given at least six hours of sunlight per day, though.

-To sum up, most plants are really flexible concerning how much light they need, but you should make sure that you’re getting the highest quality of herbs.
-For this reason, you should be looking at the optimal light requirements of each herb and not just its light tolerance.
+To sum up, most plants are flexible about how much light they need.
+But you should ensure you’re getting the highest quality of herbs.
+For this reason, you should look at the optimal light needs of each herb, not just its light tolerance alone.

-Another important point that is usually overlooked by herb gardeners is photoperiod.
-This is particularly significant when you’re growing your herbs indoors under artificial light.
+Another crucial point herb gardeners usually overlook is photoperiod.
+The photoperiod is particularly significant when growing your herbs indoors under artificial light.

 Photoperiod generally indicates the sensitivity of plants toward the difference between day and night.
 It is an advanced way for them to detect the change in seasons.

-For example, in the spring, days get longer and nights become shorter (in the Northern Hemisphere).
-Some herbs that love warm weather will take advantage of this natural indicator to know when spring would arrive.
+Here’s an example.
+In the spring, days get longer, and nights become shorter (in the Northern Hemisphere).
+Some warm-weather-loving herbs will take advantage of this natural indicator to know when spring will arrive.

-Overall, when herbs feel they’re getting longer or sometimes shorter periods of sunlight exposure (direct or indirect), they will move into the flowering phase.
+Generally, when herbs feel their sun exposure is longer or shorter (direct or indirect), they will move into the flowering phase.

 With basil, mint, and other leafy herbs, this is troubling.
 Plants tend to end their life cycle when they finish their flowering phase.
 They also become stiffer and less flavorful.

-If you’re growing your herbs under unregulated conditions, it’s very hard to control this aspect of their growth.
-In this case, the best thing you can do is to wait for them to flower and then pinch off their buds.
+Growing herbs under unregulated conditions makes it hard to control this aspect of their growth.
+In this case, the best thing you can do is wait for them to flower and then pinch off their buds.

-Practically, photoperiod is less important than the total amount of light your plants are getting.
+The photoperiod is less important than the total amount of light your plants get.
 In the end, this doesn’t affect your herbs’ survival chances at all.

 What Could Possibly Go Wrong?